liewteh/challenge-london-mini-guide/challenge-quote-server/README.md

 - `/quotes` - returns ALL of the quotes, as JSON.
 - `/quotes/random` - returns ONE of the quotes, picked differently at random each time it is requested.

-A list of quotes, in JSON format is provided in this repo [quotes.json](./quotes.json), but it will also be included in the starter project on glitch.
+A list of quotes (in JSON format) is provided in this repo [quotes.json](./quotes.json), but it will also be included in the starter project on glitch.

 Try to do this challenge without looking at the tasks below.